 them in photoreal 360˚ panoramas as well as high density pointclouds

 that can be integrated with the laser scanning results.
-Premilary results show exceptional promise.
+Premilary results showed exceptional promise and our current work is surpasing expectations.

 The PQP utilizes most standard procedures for recording masonry analysis at each level of our method, capturing information about the materials, mortars, and construction techniques of each wall face.
 We have used the iPad, however, to make our recording process completely digital.
 The iPad is an ideal instrument for our project as it offers a lightweight, durable, and intuitive machine with a battery life that exceeded the length of our work day.
 A Filemaker Pro database on the main project computer housed the parent database and synchronized with child versions on each iPad (FileMaker Go).
 One of the main benefits of this system was that each team was able not only to record all the information about the wall faces that they were studying in their own iPad, but also they could (after syncing) instantly access the all the information that was gathered on another team's iPad.
 This was particularly useful when one wall face was in the process of being interpreted and the wall's opposite side had previously been studied and recorded.
 Our use of the iPad for on-site recording, drawing and analysis in 2010 found that the only major limitation was that too few iPads created a bottleneck in data entry.
 We addressed the problem in our 2011 season by equipping every team member with an iPad.
 Even after controlling for a learning curve, the increase in efficiency was dramatic: with three additional iPads, 371% more work was completed by 35% fewer people.
 Another benefit of this system, from a data security standpoint is that after synchronizing with the main computer and the other iPads, each machine was carrying the complete dataset, making each a backup file of all the project's data.